Introduction to Pumas

 Observations: dv, resp

-can then be used fit the model parameters based on a simulated dataset.
+can be used to fit the model parameters based on the simulated dataset.
 We can also turn the simulated population into a DataFrame

 DataFrame(sims)